LordRembo/pa11y/README.md

 **This is a fork of Pa11y, which makes a few changes, not limited to:**

 - replace html_codesniffer by BOSA's fork
+- add some new scripts to generate html reports:
+  - `npm run-script check -- --urls imports/urls.txt --project my_project`
-- adds a new script that feeds a list of urls & exports a report per url: `npm run-script check -- --urls imports/urls.txt --project my_project_folder`
+    - feed a list of urls & get an html report per url
     - `--urls` is the relative path to a file with an url on each new line
     - `-- project` a name to give to the folder that will contain the reports
     - exported files live in the `exports` folder
+  - `npm run-script bundle -- --urls imports/urls.txt --project my_project`
+    - feed a list of urls & get 1 html report containing all the pages

 ---